mozilla/lightbeam/README.md

 ## Quick Start

-First, [install][] the Mozilla Add-on SDK if you haven't already, and activate it in a command line terminal.
+First, [install][] the Mozilla Add-on SDK if you haven't already.
+We recommend using the latest development version, which you can simply clone from [Github][SDKGithub].

+Once it's installed, activate it in a command line terminal:

     cd addon-sdk
     source bin/activate